dgxRL/dgx-spark/nanochat/README.md

 - Ensure the virtual environment is activated
 - Re-run `uv sync` if ARM64 packages are missing
 - Verify Rust/Cargo installation for ARM architecture

+## Costs

+Running the DGX Spark locally instead of using a cloud service isn’t just a novelty, it’s surprisingly economical.
+For my 9-day pretraining run, the system drew about 120 watts, resulting in roughly $8 of electricity usage based on local utility rates.
+Even when factoring in hardware depreciation, the numbers stay favorable.
+Assuming a 3–4 year lifespan for the $4,000 Spark, depreciation comes out to about $2.74–$3.65 per day, or $25–$33 for the full run.
+Altogether, the total cost to train locally was at most about $41, dramatically cheaper than comparable cloud compute.

 ## Credits and Thanks